Fragnet Review

 Built for Low-Latency Competitive Play

-Fragnet operates from the Netherlands and has built their business around delivering the lowest possible tick-to-tick latency for competitive and esports-style gameplay.
-That's a specific infrastructure investment — premium peering, DDoS mitigation at network edges, tight route optimization, and hardware selected for consistent frame times rather than maximum throughput.
+Fragnet operates from Sweden - the company is Fragnet Networks AB, acquired by esports organizer PGL in December 2024 - and has built its business around delivering the lowest possible tick-to-tick latency for competitive and esports-style gameplay.
+That's a specific infrastructure investment - premium peering, DDoS mitigation at network edges, tight route optimization, and hardware selected for consistent frame times rather than maximum throughput.
 For PvP-focused games like Rust, Arma Reforger, DayZ, and competitive Minecraft PvP, that infrastructure makes a visible difference.

-Founded in 2005, they've been in the competitive hosting space for nearly two decades.
+Operating since around 2008, they've been in the competitive hosting space for the better part of two decades, and the PGL acquisition formally planted them inside the esports industry.
 The audience that cares about low latency above everything else has heard of them; the audience that doesn't generally hasn't.

 Who Fragnet Fits